 The previous example showed //div in the xpath.
 That is the element type, which could be input for a text box or button, img for an image, or "a" for a link.

 Xpath: //input or

-A direct child in XPATH is defined by the use of a “/“, while on CSS, it’s defined using “>”
+HTML pages are structured like XML, with children nested inside of parents.
+If you can locate, for example, the first link within a div, you can construct a string to reach it.
+A direct child in XPATH is defined by the use of a “/“, while on CSS, it’s defined using “>”.

 CSS: div > a

-If an element could be inside another or one it’s childs, it’s defined in XPATH using “//” and in CSS just by a whitespace.
+Writing nested divs can get tiring - and result in code that is brittle.
+Sometimes you expect the code to change, or want to skip layers.
+If an element could be inside another or one of its children, it’s defined in XPATH using “//” and in CSS just by a whitespace.

 CSS: div a

 For classes, things are pretty similar in XPATH: “[@class='example']” while in CSS it’s just “.”